augustogoncalves/forge-2leg.nodejs-template/README.md

 # Description

-This template (or boiler plate) implements a basic infrastrucutre for [Autodesk Forge 2 Legged OAuth](https://developer.autodesk.com/en/docs/oauth/v2/tutorials/get-2-legged-token/) with NodeJS.
+This template (or boiler plate) implements a basic infrastructure for [Autodesk Forge 2 Legged OAuth](https://developer.autodesk.com/en/docs/oauth/v2/tutorials/get-2-legged-token/) with NodeJS.
 The front-end will look like:

 ![](www/img/indexpage.png)